sveronneau/http-to-https/myimage/Readme.md

 --- Create

-Step 4: Insert the container creation code in your YAML file for your GKE Deployment.
+Step 4: Insert the container creation code in your YAML file (sidecar) for your GKE Deployment.

 ```
       containers: